Ron89/thesaurus_query.vim/README.md

 function isn't activated by default, and the result will be displayed in a split buffer.

+**Notice:** Currently this plugin Supports only English and Russian thesaurus query.
+If you want to use the plugin for other languages, or if you're not satisfied with the performance of current backends and know of some online synonym services that I can integrate into the plugin, please come and post an issue with your suggestion.

 This plugin is written in Python.
 So **+Python version of Vim is required**.

 ## What's New